swcarpentry/DEPRECATED-boot-camps/shell/basic_shell.md

 Three really imporant commands:

 * `pwd` *Acronym for print working directory*.
-Tell you where you are
+Tell you where you are.
 * `cd` *Change directory*.
 Give it options for where to take you.
 * `ls` *Short for list*.
 List all the files and folders in your current location.

 Most operating systems have a hierarchical directory structure.
 The very top is called the `root directory`.
 It contains files, subfolders and so on.
+Everything else is nested below.

 ```
 $ pwd
 /Users/karthik
 ```

 Note that I'm in my HOME directory.
-Your's should (hopefully) look different.
+Yours should (hopefully) look different.

 **List all the files in this directory**